logo_web_wht

 Arciterra REITs Investigation update featured by top securities fraud attorneys, the White Law Group

-According to Bloomberg, Arciterra investors have filed a federal lawsuit, accusing the property owner of misusing investor cash to fund his personal lifestyle.
+The SEC charges follow a group claim filed by Arciterra investors earlier this year.
+According to Bloomberg on May 30, 2023, Arciterra investors filed a federal lawsuit, accusing the property owner of misusing investor cash to fund his personal lifestyle.
 Investors in a St. Louis-area shopping center are reportedly upset about lack of payments while Arciterra Companies owner allegedly spends money on private jets and a dog’s $100,000 birthday party.

 Bloomberg reported that while the firm owns dozens of properties in the Midwest, the lawsuit involves 175 investors and an Illinois strip mall, Belleville Crossing in St. Clair County, according to the lawsuit.